ZHChu98/Neural_Network_Matlab/README.md

 <b>CLASS</b> ipooling(kernel_height, kernel_width)
 Applies a 2D max pooling over an input signal composed of input planes.<br>

-In the simplest case, the input with size (H_in, W_in, C, N) correspond to the output with size (H_out, W_out, C, N), where N is a batch size, C denotes a number of channels, H is a height of planes in pixels, and W is width in pixels.
-The relation between input size and output size is that<br>
+In the simplest case, the input with size (H_in, W_in, C, N) correspond to the output with size (H_out, W_out, C, N), where N is a batch size, C denotes the number of channels, H is a height of planes in pixels, and W is width in pixels.
+The relation between input size and the output size is that<br>
 H_out = ceil(H_in / kernel_height)<br>
 W_out = ceil(W_in / kernel_width)<br>